Remember those grammar rules about apostrophes you learned back in grade school?

 Lucas’s kitten is always crying.

 Lucas’ kitten is always crying.

 About the author:

 GOSUB was born from a passion and enthusiasm for subtitling and teaching.

 Having started as a linguistic teacher and then moving on to become the Operations Manager of a leading subtitling agency, I used my know-how, affection, and savvy to create efficient and exciting audio-visual courses.

 From my years of experience working I have learned a mountain of information about subtitling and closed captioning.
 I decided to couple this involvement with my other skill set, which is teaching.

 GOSUB was created for you, and I hope that you will find my courses of value.

-New GOSUB Grammar Transcription course coming soon!
+New GOSUB Grammar Transcription course launched!